Where to Begin? Equity Starts Early

 To this end, as policymakers and advocates look to build early childhood systems, there are myriad questions that demand answers: What programs are currently provided by my state?
 How many families benefit—and how many need access but aren’t being served?
 How much are we spending?
 What are our priorities?
 Where do I even begin?

 We hope that they’ll begin with our Early Childhood Landscape briefings for each of the 50 states and D.C.
 The state-specific briefings compile information and research from dozens of sources to help contextualize and centralize the efforts within states related to children from birth to 3rd grade.
 Though these packets include over 100 pieces of information and data unique to each state, this project has highlighted that there is plenty more left unreported here—and I look forward to sharing some of the thoughts I’ve been wrestling with in a later post on The Intersection.
-In the meantime, I hope the briefings will enable folks across sectors, levels of government, and fields of study to understand the status of early childhood, recognize gaps in programing or data, and take action to address inequities from the start.
+In the meantime, I hope the briefings will enable folks across sectors, levels of government, and fields of study to understand the status of early childhood, recognize gaps in programming or data, and take action to address inequities from the start.

 NICOLE ROSCOE JULIAN